siteraiser/Reckless-Recluse/README.md

 $data['a'] = ['main'=>['.//a'=>['href']],'nav'=>['.//a'=>['href']]];

 And if you need to grab a few values in different forms, you could add in some more custom functionality like the included innertext function.
-Here's how to get the link, text and rel attributes from any "a" elements in the main section (already included in the current script, innertext will get the text from any node):
+Here's how to get the link, text and rel attributes from any 'a' elements in the main section (already included in the current script, innertext will get the text from any node):

 $data['mainlinks'] = ['main'=>['.//a'=>['href','innertext','rel']]];